-I think No. 1 Shawarma in Baku was my favorite shawarma restaurant of all time.
+Shaurma N1 in Baku might just be my favorite shawarma restaurant of all time.
 The flavor of the shawarma wraps blew my mind.
-No. 1 Shawarma has a small outdoor seating area, perfect for lunch in the heart of the city.
+They have a small outdoor seating area, perfect for lunch in the heart of the city.

-Imeriti Restaurant is a great option for Georgian good in Baku.
+Imeriti Restaurant is a great option for Georgian food in Baku.
 They have red wine by the pitcher and delicious cured meats.
 This place had some delicious food!

 Try Some Shisha!